Orange-OpenSource/ouds-ios/OUDS/Core/Tokens/SemanticTokens/Sources/_OUDSTokensSemantic.docc/OUDSTokensSemantic.md

 ## Architecture

-The *Composites* folder contains some _composite class_ defined to pack double values for dedicated needs, like size classes management (_regular_ or _compact_ device modes), and also for color schemes management (_light_ and _dark_ modes).
+The *Multiples* folder contains some _composite class_ defined to pack double values for dedicated needs, like size classes management (_regular_ or _compact_ device modes), and also for color schemes management (_light_ and _dark_ modes).
-This *composites* are not the same as the ones defined in the *Figma* design systme, they are just utilities to handle tuple of values, without the syntaxe of tuples and with some helper functions.
+Such *composites* are not the same as the ones defined in the *Figma* design system, they are just utilities to handle tuple of values, without the syntaxe of tuples and with some helper functions.
+We would like to define one class for all combinations of things depending to light and dark modes, and another for regular and compact modes.
+However, it implies to use _Swift generics_ and it is not compatible with Objective-C runtime (we use through `@objc` keyword).

 The *TypeAliases* folder contains all the *typealias* values used for the semantic tokens.
 Indeed these aliases are here to bring clarity and meanings in the library, and also to help users (i.e. developers) to know what kind of objects they handle with the same vocabulary as the one used in *Figma*, and in general, in the whole design system.
 They can be seen as a ligh level of abstraction with meanings, without having to define real types with `struct` or `class`.